Introducing Clara von Bismarck-Osten

 What inspired you to pursue the PhD?

 ‘The purpose of studying economics is to learn how not to be deceived by economists,’ said Joan Robinson, one of the first female economists.
 That was in part my purpose too!
-I have always been very interested in dance and enrolled in economics partly out of frustration with how little respect this interest commands.
-Economists, on the other hand, enjoy considerable authority in public debates and can intimidate with their number games.
-To tell high-quality juggling and fraudulent trickery apart, you have to be able to juggle numbers yourself!
+I have always been very interested in dance and enrolled in economics partly out of frustration with how little respect that interest tends to command.
+Economists, by contrast, enjoy considerable authority in public debates and can intimidate with their number games.
+To tell high-quality juggling and fraudulent trickery apart, you have to be able to juggle numbers yourself…

 I also like that economics is a practical science.
-One can endlessly debate about ‘what kind of society would be ideal’; the question of ‘how it works’ offers a large, creative space.
+One can endlessly debate about ‘what kind of society would be ideal’; in the question of ‘how ours works’ there is large, creative space.

 What is your research about?

-The project that the Stone Centre is supporting aims to do something that economists have been trying to do since the beginning of the discipline: estimate how people respond to changes in taxes.
-The more ‘elastic’ individuals are found to be, the more harmful it is for the government to raise taxes—which means that the magnitude of this parameter is linked to big questions such as how much to redistribute income with tax and transfers.
-But better estimates of 'tax elasticities' have immediate practical relevance as well: they are needed to simulate the impact of reforms and calibrate macroeconomic models.
+The project that the Stone Centre is supporting aims to do something that economists have been busy doing since the beginning of the discipline: estimate how people respond to changes in taxes.
+The more ‘elastic’ individuals are found to be, the more harmful it is for the government to raise taxes—which means that the magnitude of this parameter links to big questions such as how much to redistribute income with tax and transfers.
+But estimates of 'tax elasticities' have practical relevance as well: they are needed to simulate the impact of reforms and calibrate macroeconomic models.

 My project explores a strategy for estimating tax elasticities across the income distribution.
 The idea is to use a feature of French income tax design that makes otherwise similar individuals experience different tax changes.